virtual-cast/Zenject/README.md

 ## Support

 This project is supported via donations.
-If you or your team have found it useful, please consider supporting further development through <a href="https://www.patreon.com/extenject">patreon</a> or <a href="https://paypal.me/stevevermeulen">paypal</a>
+If you or your team have found it useful, please consider supporting further development through [patreon](https://www.patreon.com/extenject) or [paypal](https://paypal.me/stevevermeulen)

-## <a id="introduction"></a>Introduction
+## Introduction

-Note that if you are looking for the older documentation for Zenject you can find that here:  <a href="https://github.com/svermeulen/Extenject/tree/f0dd30ad451dcbc3eb17e636455a6c89b14ad537">Zenject 3.x</a>, <a href="https://github.com/svermeulen/Extenject/tree/0b4a15b1e6e680c94fd34a2d7420eb41e320b21b">Zenject 4.x</a>, <a href="https://github.com/svermeulen/Extenject/tree/dc019e31dbae09eb53c1638be00f7f002898956c">Zenject 5.x</a>
+Note that if you are looking for the older documentation for Zenject you can find that here:  [Zenject 3.x](https://github.com/svermeulen/Extenject/tree/f0dd30ad451dcbc3eb17e636455a6c89b14ad537), [Zenject 4.x](https://github.com/svermeulen/Extenject/tree/0b4a15b1e6e680c94fd34a2d7420eb41e320b21b) and [Zenject 5.x](https://github.com/svermeulen/Extenject/tree/dc019e31dbae09eb53c1638be00f7f002898956c)

 Zenject is a lightweight highly performant dependency injection framework built specifically to target Unity 3D (however it can be used outside of Unity as well).
 It can be used to turn your application into a collection of loosely coupled parts with highly segmented responsibilities.
 Zenject can then glue the parts together in many different configurations to allow you to easily write, re-use, refactor and test your code in a scalable and extremely flexible way.